Symmetric derivative

 The expression under the limit is sometimes called the symmetric difference quotient.
 A function is said to be symmetrically differentiable at a point x if its symmetric derivative exists at that point.

 If a function is differentiable (in the usual sense) at a point, then it is also symmetrically differentiable, but the converse is not true.
-A well-known counterexample is the absolute value function f(x) = |x, which is not differentiable at x = 0, but is symmetrically differentiable here with symmetric derivative 0.
+A well-known counterexample is the absolute value function f(x) = |x, which is not differentiable at x = 0, but is symmetrically differentiable there with symmetric derivative 0.
 For differentiable functions, the symmetric difference quotient does provide a better numerical approximation of the derivative than the usual difference quotient.

 The symmetric derivative at a given point equals the arithmetic mean of the left and right derivatives at that point, if the latter two both exist.

 Neither Rolle's theorem nor the mean-value theorem hold for the symmetric derivative; some similar but weaker statements have been proved.